Docs

 The Compounding Effect

 Each ship makes the next cycle sharper.
 Priorities align closer to how the team actually makes decisions.
-Briefs reference what's been built before.
+Specs reference what's been built before.
 Classifications get it right the first time.
+The loop tightens with every cycle.

 Can't find what you're looking for?